Girton (or Greton)

 - The church was in the No. 1 deanery of Newark (later, the rural deanery of Collingham).

-- The parish was in the Newark Registration District for Civil Registration.
+- The parish was in the North Collingham sub-district of the Newark Registration District for Civil Registration.

 - Civil Registration started in July, 1837.